kroman0/products/quintagroup.plonecaptchas/trunk/README.txt

 implementation with static captcha images, which does not depend on captchas.net services.

-Since version 1.0, the dynamic captchas option is implemented.
+quintagroup.plonecaptchas has dynamic captchas option implemented.
 You can switch captchas into dynamic mode in the correspondent configlet.
 In this case, captcha images will be generated on the fly.

+quintagroup.plonecaptchas is an eggified version of qPloneCaptchas product.

 Dependency
 ----------